leegao/astcenc_slang/README.md

 7. Use PCA to replace the soft differentiable part
 8. Do an ensemble of 1P, 2P, and 3P
 9. Apply quantization
+10. [Done] Apply permutations to available astc patterns to expand the search space
+11. Use a LUT for 3P as well (~80MB)